oyeluckydps/PC_jokespace/generator/generator_code_plan.md

 - Formats inputs using generator_utils functions for consistent LLM consumption
 - Makes single LLM call using DSPy with HigherOrderGroupingSignature
 - Implements retry logic up to specified number of attempts with 2-second delays
-- LLM decides how many groups to create based on available synergistic opportunities
+- LLM must create at least one group but can create more based on available synergistic opportunities
 - Each group contains 2+ hook-template-context items that complement each other
 - Access DSPy output directly using object.higher_order_groups
 - Returns list of HigherOrderGroup objects with embedded contexts and explanations